HomeFigsFig waspsBiologyFig classificationWasp classificationWaspWebBiodiversity Explorer

 The Norwegian Arboretum/Botanical Institute, University of Bergen, 5259 Hjellestad, Norway, e-mail: Cornelis.Berg@bot.uib.no

 The classification we have to deal with is the one proposed by Corner (1958, 1960, 1961, 1965).
 Neither botanists (Berg, 1989, 1998) nor entomologists (e.g., Ramirez, 1977) are quite satisfied with that classification.
 Although modern analytic methods will sooner or later contribute to a good 'natural' classification, but as a short term approach, re-evaluation of the use morphological characters can lead to a more satisfactory classification.
 The basis for this is to be an intimate knowledge of the genus down to the level of species (750 in total) worldwide.
 The extension of (my) studies from the African and the neotropical Ficus flora to the Malesian one created the opportunity to establish gradually that basis and a stage that a provisional revised classification can be presented.
 The major subdivisions (6) are the subgenera Urostigma (A), Pharmacosycea (B), Ficus (C), Synoecia (D), Sycidium (E), and Sycomorus (F), each subdivided into sections (19) and subsections (26) and numerous groups of related species (to be recognized as series?).
 These entities are related to morphological criteria, among which dioecy, heterostyly, bracts and bracteoles, glandular spots, and position of flowers and syconia.
-Moreover, the entities are related to distribution patterns.
+Moreover, the entities are related to Distribution patterns.
 These and morphological patterns suggest that there are three sets of subgenera: A + B, C + D, and E + F, which might represent three radiation events.
 The genera of pollinators can be largely related to subgenera, sections or subsections.
 A basic question in the evaluation (and evolution) of morphological traits of flowers and syconia is whether and to what extent they are functionally related to requirements and the evolution of the pollination system or physical and behavioral traits of the pollinators.

 A photographic review of some South-Central African figs, together with comment on Ficus natalensis Hochst. and Ficus thonningii, sensu lato.